 The second nose consists of turning the wine in the glass in a circular manner and then smelling the wine.
 Little tip: put your glass of wine on the table before turning it slowly, you will avoid a catastrophe.
 This allows the aromas to rise to the surface and reveal themselves to your nose when they are in contact with the air.
 These aromas come from the grape variety from which the wine was made.
 They therefore give valuable information about the wine.
 If you can't recognize the aromas, first try to find out if the wine smells pleasant.
 After you've done the elimination process, does the smell remind you of flowers, fruits, herbs, or spices?

 After these two steps, you will finally be ready to taste your wine.

-In this step we distinguish three stages:
+In this stage we distinguish three times: